Here’s a bone of contention I’ve been meaning to address for many years.

 Compilation album: “A Collection of Beatles Oldies…But Goldies” (12/9/66):

 Here we go!
 No greed here!
 Parlophone UK “wanted product for Christmas ’66”, and, they got it!
 You see, the Beatles were taking their time working on their next LP.
 This annoyed the generous folks at EMI so much, they dug into their archives to compile this, the greatest hits album known as “A Collection Of Beatles Oldies…But Goldies”!

 I am quite interested in hearing the “purists” justification for Parlophone releasing this blatant cash-cow.

 My question for said “purists” is this:

-Are you not aware that Capitol USA completely passed over this greedy greatest hits compilation, or, does that not matter?
+You are aware that Capitol USA completely passed over this greed-driven greatest hits compilation, no?

 Even the Beatles were against it, but, essentially, EMI/Parlophone said, “Screw you!
 It’s coming out!”